ybda/nw/README.md

 # nw
-`nw` is a basic bash script that shows you new random word from local list of words with translation.
-Might be helpful for learning foreign language.
+`nw` is a basic bash script that shows you a new random word from your local list of words with translation.
+Might be helpful to learn a new language.
 Remove a word from the list when you sure you know it.
 In this repo for example placed list of Oxford 3000 + Oxford 5000 in `oxford_3000_5000.list` file.

 # Installation